MicrosoftDocs/memdocs/sccm/mdm/deploy-use/change-mdm-authority.md

 ## Change the MDM authority to Intune standalone
 The process to change the MDM authority to Intune standalone includes the following high-level steps:
 - In the Configuration Manager console, use the **Change MDM Authority to Microsoft Intune** option to remove the existing Microsoft Intune subscription.
-- In the Microsoft Intune administration console, set the new MDM authority to **Intune**.
+- In Intune in the [Azure portal](https://portal.azure.com), set the new MDM authority to **Intune**.
 - Configure the Apple APNs certificate by using the same APNs certificate that you renewed.
-- In the Microsoft Intune administration console, configure and deploy new settings and apps from the new MDM authority (Intune).
+- In Intune in the [Azure portal](https://portal.azure.com), configure and deploy new settings and apps from the new MDM authority (Intune).
 - The next time devices connect to the service, it will synchronize and receive the new settings from the new MDM authority.

 #### To change the MDM authority to Intune standalone